tilezen/joerd/docs/attribution.md

 Attribution is required for using Mapzen's hosted terrain service as well as many of our data providers.
 Example language is provided below, but you are responsible for researching each project to follow their license terms.
 More details are available on the [Data Sources](data-sources.md) and the [Mapzen rights](https://mapzen.com/rights) pages.

-**Required attribution:**

-**Using Mapzen's hosted service:**
+***Required attribution for Mapzen's hosted service:***

-> Mapzen, U.S. Geological Survey, and U.S. National Oceanic and Atmospheric Administration. or Mapzen, USGS, and NOAA.
+> Mapzen, U.S. Geological Survey, and U.S. National Oceanic and Atmospheric Administration

-**Self-hosted:**

-> U.S. Geological Survey, and U.S. National Oceanic and Atmospheric Administration. or USGS, and NOAA.

 ### Where to attribute